 - cystic medial degeneration

 False aneurysms are seen in the setting of trauma, particularly deceleration injuries, as well as potentially post-thoracic aortic surgery.

 Ascending aortic aneurysms may manifest as a widening of the aortic or mediastinal silhouettes.
 The ascending aorta usually does not form part of the right cardiomediastinal margin in the first five decades.
 If it does, suspect dilatation or aneurysm formation.

 ECG-gating results in superior image quality and pulsation artifacts often result in over-estimation of the ascending aortic diameter 5.
 Pulsation artefact is very common in non-gated CT scans, seen in up to 92% 8.

-Diameter of the ascending aorta should be measured at multiple levels, making follow-up scans more accurate for comparison 4,5:
+The diameter of the ascending aorta should be measured at multiple levels, making follow-up scans more accurate for comparison 4,5: